 The lower cost savings achieved have been influenced by changes in solar energy use.
-Only 13,375 kWh – 42% of total solar energy generated – are being used onsite valued at $2,910 and around 18,623 kWh are being exported to the grid with a revenue of $1,464.
+Only 13,375 kWh or 42% of total solar energy generated are being used onsite valued at $2,910 and around 18,623 kWh are being exported to the grid with a revenue of $1,464.
 Considering that 24,263 kWh – 65% of the total energy use onsite – are being imported from the grid at a cost of $5,279, there are significant potential savings from shifting consumption into the solar generation period.
-The total power balance of the farm, including solar exports, is shown in the following figure.
+The total power balance of the farm, including solar exports and the energy cost distribution, are shown in the following figures.

-The next step for the farm is to adjust energy usage to offset all the energy consumption from the grid, which would lead to further cost savings.
-The revenue from feeding into the grid is lower than the cost of using energy from the grid.
-If the farm were to shift 5,000kWh of energy consumption per year to coincide with solar generation times, they would save an extra $695 per year.
+The next step for the farm is to adjust energy usage to offset as much energy consumption as possible from the grid, which would lead to further cost savings.
+The revenue from feeding into the grid is lower than the cost savings from using the energy onsite: for every dollar of energy exported, around $3 could be saved if the energy were consumed onsite.
+If the farm were to shift 18,623kWh of energy consumption per year to coincide with solar generation times, they would save an extra $2,588 per year.

 From the implementation of recommendations in the audit, the farm has reduced energy consumption by 63% and costs by 43%, including feed-in revenue, with Carbon emission savings of 25.9 t/CO2-e per year.